gschmutz/kafka-workshop/02-working-with-kafka-broker/README.md

 ### Consuming messages using kafkacat

-The simplest way to consume a topic is just specfiying the broker and the topic.
+The simplest way to consume a topic is just specifying the broker and the topic.
 By default all messages from the beginning of the topic will be shown

 ```
 kafkacat -b 10.0.1.4 -t test-topic